-- APR: Annual percentage rates (APR) is the yearly rate lenders charge for a loan.
-Oftentimes, APR rates are determined by a borrower’s credit score with the better the credit score, the lower the APR the borrower must pay.
+- APR: Annual percentage rates (APR) are the yearly rate lenders charge for a loan.
+Oftentimes, APR rates are determined by a borrower's credit score with the better the credit score, the lower the APR the borrower must pay.
 This, however, may depend on the type of loan.
 For instance, a borrower may be provided competitive APR rates by a lender even if they don’t have the best credit score if they provide valuable collateral.

 - Collateral: If a borrower is required to provide collateral for a loan, they will want to research why the criteria for that collateral is and what kind of documentation they will have to provide for it.
 When providing collateral for a startup loan, it’s important for the business owner to ask if they can afford to lose that collateral if they are unable to repay the loan.